pheebcodes/personal-site/content/index.md

 outside of work i design tabletop rpgs, play guitar, and experiment with hobby electronics, specifically guitar pedals, keyboards (the computer kind), and retro console related things. i'll blog about them eventually.

+trans rights are human rights. black lives matter. fascism is a loser ideology.